 Build It Up, Knock It Down

 Den meetings and outings are facilitated by a Lion guide and participating parents.
 The Lion guide is

 an experienced Cub Scout leader.
-He or she will lead the first den meeting of the year.
-The Lion guide
+They will lead the first den meeting of the year.
+The Lion guide will

-will help each adult partner lead one of the remaining meetings.
-The den meeting plans are provided in
+help each adult partner lead one of the remaining meetings.
+The den meeting plans are provided in the

 The adult partner participates with the Lion in fun meetings and outings.
-He or she takes turns with
+They take turns with other

 A Lion guide is a volunteer leader who provides direct support to your Lion den.